lovelysystems/lovely.microblog/_sources/frontend_blogposts.txt

 We implement the two methods declared in the interface.

-The `mapping` defines how RestKit should map the JSON data returned from the API.
+The `mapping` defines how RestKit will map the JSON data returned from the API.
 For details about mapping see:
 `Object Mapping <https://github.com/RestKit/RestKit/wiki/Object-mapping>`_